 The Authority has designed a logical, hierarchical framework and map key which groups the 250 vegetation types into ecological communities and identifies relationships among them.

-The 1:5000 vegetation mapping applies to the Wet Tropics Bioregion including continental Islands and the Palm Island Group; an area that covers approximately two million hectares.
+The vegetation mapping applies to the Wet Tropics Bioregion including continental islands and the Palm Island Group; an area that cover approximately two million hectares.